 This guidance has been formulated to help designers retrofit and plan for the improvement of indoor air quality and to slow the transmission of viruses via the HVAC systems.
-The underlying effort of the designer should be to mitigate risk of airborne pathogen transmission through a combination of strategies, including increased ventilation, better filtration, improved air distribution, or use of other air cleaning or treatment technologies.
-Control options should be selected to provide desired exposure reduction while minimizing associated energy penalties.
-The designer should also be concerned with maintaining indoor comfort as defined by the design temperature and relative humidity.
+The underlying effort of the designer should be to increase outside air to the spaces and treat return air.
+The designer should also be concerned with mechanical filtration of the supply air and maintaining indoor comfort as defined by the design temperature and relative humidity.

 This guidance should be applied to each unique climate zone, unique school building and HVAC system.
-All retrofits and modifications must not contradict ASHRAE 62.1 guidelines and must continue to meet or exceed the standards and codes adopted by local jurisdictions.
+All retrofits and modifications must not contradict ASHRAE 62.1 guidelines and must continue to or exceed the standards and codes adopted by local jurisdictions.
 The designer needs to work closely with the local school system to work in conjunction with new operational protocols and school operations.